“The meadow of dream has little to do with stoney reality and its harrows and reapers.”

 One day I hauled four sacks of compost in the Subaru with the intention of covering areas that were especially torn up by missing rocks.
 Bought at Slaughters Nursery, the stuff had been aerated after growing-trays of mushrooms had been emptied.
 So the clover would receive a welcome of wheat straw, dolomite, fibrous peat, gypsum, crushed feathers, cottonseed meal, and peanut meal.
 All this would add a note of terroir to honey.

-One surprising day I stood up, looked around, and pronounced myself finished.
-The path below had become somewhat leveled, the half-acre revealed only an occasional rock to the untrained observer, and my palm has a constellation of calluses above the heart-line.
+One day I stood up, looked around, and pronounced myself finished.
+The path below had become somewhat leveled by fill, the half-acre revealed only an occasional rock to the untrained observer, and my palm has a constellation of calluses above the heart-line.

 Not long afterward a couple of gents, listening to Spanish lyrics, tossed shovel-loads of compost from a trailer to most of the spots I had prepared.
 I myself bought two fifty-pound sacks of tiny white pellets.
-Expensive enough that I had to do some fast talking to an indignant spouse.
+Clover expensive enough that I had to do some fast talking to an indignant spouse.
 Did that startling outlay, I argued, not counterbalance all my hours of unpaid labor?
-I also thought that the VISA charge merited another visit to Cundiff Acres, near the Parkway—and this time let’s actually see the beaver, not just its house—as well as another tour of their virtual museum of artifacts that Jane and Ken had acquired while teaching in Asia and North Africa.

 Now I scanned the heavens like any farmer.
-One auspiciously gray morning I pushed the rolling fountain of a spreader over the largest composted spots, then hand-sowed many others with the tiny pellets.
-As an extra bee-lure, I threw a few thousand seeds onto an eroded cut next to our neighborhood road, a brownish-orange spot that I had already prepared with rake and compost.
+One auspiciously gray morning I pushed the rolling fountain of a spreader over the largest composted spots, then hand-sowed many others with the pellets.
 But after only minimal rain fell, I had to attach a line of hoses to the above-ground cistern and empty its modest collection of roof-water upon the crop.
 Even then, as I pulled end of the hoses all around and made a spray with my gloved hand, what should I spy sticking out here and there?